ellehailu/portfolio/README.md

 MIT

+This is licensed under the terms of the MIT Open Source License and is available for free.

 - If you run into any issues or have questions, ideas, or concerns, please reach out to Elle Hailu via email at hailu.elle@gmail.com

   Copyright (c) 2023 Elle Hailu